 Graphs are a near-universal way to represent data.
 We are concerned with mining graphs for patterns and properties.
 Our particular focus is on the scalability of such approaches.

-- scikit-network: scikit-network is a Python package for the analysis of large graphs (clustering, embedding, ranking).
+- scikit-network: scikit-network is a Python package for the analysis of large graphs (clustering, embedding, classification, ranking).

 The Web has evolved more and more into a social Web: content is produced and shared by users.
 In the DIG team, we follow and anticipate developments in this area.